Delaware Army Guard UH-60 pilot embraces career during Kosovo deployment

 |0

-This work, Delaware Army Guard UH-60 pilot embraces career during Kosovo deployment [Image 4 of 4], by CPT Nadine Wiley De Moura, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Delaware Army Guard UH-60 pilot embraces career during Kosovo deployment, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT